-With these caveats in mind, take a look at the asset allocation by age chart table below to see a general comparison among investor types.
+With these caveats in mind, look at the asset allocation by age chart table below to see a general comparison among investor types.

 Many investors split their portfolios between stocks and bonds because it’s one way to balance growth and risk versus income and safety.
 Over the long term, stocks have historically provided growth.
-However, in exchange for this potential growth, investors assume risk.
+However, in exchange for this potential growth, investors assume risks that go well beyond the risks of fixed income investments like bonds.
 The value of stocks typically moves up and down based on the market and other factors.

 Not comfortable deciding how to allocate your portfolio?
 You may want to consider exchange-traded funds, also known as ETFs.
 An ETF is a marketable security that tracks an index, a commodity, bonds, or a basket of assets, like an index fund, and trades like a common stock.
-Keep in mind that all investments involve risk, including loss of principal.
+Keep in mind that all investments involve risk, including the loss of principal invested.

 But you don’t necessarily have to allocate assets strictly by age.
 After a major life event occurs, such as the birth of a child or a career change, it can be important to review your asset allocation to make sure it aligns with new goals and investment objectives.
 If it doesn’t, you may want to reallocate your portfolio (shift assets around) to help you stay on track.